RichardPinheiro/serverless-api/README.md

 ### 💻 Set-up your Provider Credentials in AWS
 ```
-1) Create account in AWS
+1: Create account in AWS;

-2) Click in 'Services' search by 'IAM'
+2: Click in 'Services' search by 'IAM';

-3: In 'Access management' click in 'Users';
+3: In 'Access management' click in 'Users':
 	3.1: Click in 'Add user'
     3.2) Select the Access type 'Programmatic access'
     3.3) Click in 'Next: Permissions' button